-With the Automatic mark number being selected in the input options, the program creates the mark number at the beginning or end of the label depending on the drop-in point specified.
+As Automatic mark number is active in the input options, the program creates the mark number at the beginning or end of the label depending on the drop-in point specified.

-9 Place the label below the bars.
+10 Place the label below the bars.
 The system automatically draws leaders to all the bars.

-The next step is to enter the top longitudinal reinforcement.
+The next step is to enter top longitudinal reinforcement.
 You will learn about an approach that is particularly useful for reinforcing components in section or plan without creating an additional view.